Tara Welch

 Welch received her bachelor's degree from University of Southern California in 1990, majoring in Latin and Greek.
 In 1989, she was chosen as a Rhodes Scholar.
 She earned a master's degree in 1993 from Oxford University and a Ph.D. from the University of California, Los Angeles in 1999.

 While at USC, she was a member of Phi Beta Kappa and as well as the Mortar Board.
-Welch is currently a member of the Society for Classical Studies, Classical Association of the Middle West and South, the International Plutarch Society, and the Women's Classical Caucus.
+Welch has been a member of the Society for Classical Studies, Classical Association of the Middle West and South, the International Plutarch Society, and the Women's Classical Caucus.